docker-oxford/registry-pi/README.md

     # Update the variables ssl_certificate and ssl_key in configure.yml
     # if your keys are elsewhere and/or have other names.

-    # Run the playbook (replace with your domain name)
+    # Run the playbook (replace domain name with yours)
     ansible-playbook configure.yml -e "registry_fqdn=yourregistrydomain.com"

-    # Ensure your DNS record is updated to point to the Raspberry Pi.
+    # Ensure your DNS record is updated with the IP of Raspberry Pi.
     # Then check (you may need to flush your DNS cache first)
     curl https://myregistrydomain.com

 ## Login

+From your local machine, you can now start interacting with the registry.

     # Log in as admin
     docker login myregistrydomain.com